restic/restic/doc/040_backup.rst

 -  ``--dry-run``/``-n`` Report what would be done, without writing to the repository

+Alternatively, you can set the environment variable RESTIC_DRY_RUN.

 Combined with ``--verbose``, you can see a list of changes:

 .. code-block:: console